codeandwork/courses/courses/java/linearDataStructures.md

 <img src=media/Lists3.svg width=800 height=500 /></br>

-## CircleList, a linked-list example
+## CircleList, a linked list example
 ```java
 class Circle {
     /* Linked-list nodes should have a reference of their own